Ten Steps to Good Bonsai

 At the end, I have included a few miscellaneous but important notes.

-These good tips may be new thoughts for novices, but hopefully they serve as reminders to others.
+These steps may be new thoughts for novices, but hopefully they serve as reminders to others.

 Selecting a Tree